AP analysis: Medical pot takes hit when weed legal for all

 PORTLAND, Ore. — When states legalize pot for all adults, long-standing medical marijuana programs take a big hit, in some cases losing more than half their registered patients in just a few years, according to a data analysis by The Associated Press.

-Much of the decline comes from consumers who, ill or not, got medical cards in their states because it was the only way to buy marijuana legally and then discarded them when broader legalization arrived.
+Much of the decline comes from consumers who, ill or not, had medical cards in their states because it was the only way to buy marijuana legally before broad legalization.
 But for people who truly rely on marijuana to control ailments such as nausea or cancer pain, the arrival of so-called recreational cannabis can mean fewer and more expensive options.

-Robin Beverett, a 47-year-old disabled Army veteran, said she resumed taking a powerful prescription mood stabilizer to control her anxiety and PTSD when the cost of her medical marijuana nearly tripled after California began general sales.
-Before last year, an eighth of an ounce of dry marijuana flower cost her $35.
-Now it's approaching $100, Beverett said.

-"It's ridiculous.
-The prices are astronomical," said Beverett, who moved to Sacramento from Texas because medical marijuana is illegal there.
-"Going to the dispensary is just out of the question if you're on any kind of fixed income."

 It's a paradox playing out nationwide as more states take the leap from care-centered medical programs to recreational models aligned with a multibillion-dollar global industry.